josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/README.md

 # 👅 Voice Disruption & Discrediting
-**First created:** 2025-09-06  |  **Last updated:** 2025-10-26
+**First created:** 2025-09-06 | **Last updated:** 2025-11-09
 *On voice-targeted smears, sexualisation, and reputational sabotage as techniques of metadata control.*

 ---

-## Purpose
+## 🛰️ Purpose
 To map how suppression systems attack **credibility through embodiment**—targeting tone, appearance, and affect rather than argument.
-This node analyses the psychological-operations layer of metadata sabotage: campaigns designed to distort, sexualise, or ridicule the speaker until their testimony collapses under the weight of insinuation.
+This fork analyses the psychological-operations layer of metadata sabotage: campaigns designed to distort, sexualise, or ridicule the speaker until their testimony collapses under the weight of insinuation.
+It interfaces with the *Psychological Containment* and *Narrative Interference* forks, where exhaustion and framing manipulation complete the containment cycle.

 ---

-## Core Premise
+## 🦆 Core Premise
 When a voice becomes dangerous, the system learns to make it sound unreliable.
 Discrediting is cheaper than censorship; it keeps the record noisy while ensuring that signal cannot stabilise.
 The tactic depends on **spectacle over silence**—the illusion that the voice still exists, only untrustworthy.

 ---

-## Techniques of Disruption
+## 🎭 Techniques of Voice Sabotage
 | Category | Mechanism | Example Manifestations |
 |-----------|------------|------------------------|
 | **Affective Mockery** | Tone-policing, parody accounts, “emotional instability” framing. | Clip edits emphasising tears or anger. |